Ksztof/store-api/README.md

   - HTTP Path: `POST /api/carts/products`
   - Request Type: `POST`
   - Authorization: `Administrator `
-  - Description: This endpoint is used to add products to the cart.
+  - Description: This endpoint is used to add products to the cart
   - Input Type: `FromBody`
   - Input: `NewProductsDtoApi`
 ```json